DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

             - deploy IDS on the network side to monitor for malicious traffic
             - in many scenarios, you are an edge customer, and likely will need to rely on a vendor for some of the security and vulnerability remediation

-- **Fog computing** is another example of advanced computation architectures, which is also often used as an element in an IIoT deployment.
+- ❄️**Fog computing** is another example of advanced computation architectures, which is also often used as an element in an IIoT deployment.
 Fog computing relies upon sensors, IoT devices, or even edge computing devices to collect data, and then transfer it back to a central location for processing.
 Thus, intelligence and processing is centralized.
     - Both edge and fog computing can often take advantage of or integrate the use of microcontrollers, embedded devices, static devices, cyber-physical systems, and IoT equipment.

 - 3.5.15 Virtualized systems
-    - **Virtualized systems**: used to host one or more OSs within the memory of a single host computer, or to run apps not compatible with the host OS
+    - ❄️**Virtualized systems**: used to host one or more OSs within the memory of a single host computer, or to run apps not compatible with the host OS
         - Securing virtualized systems:
             - the primary component in virtualization is a hypervisor which manages the VMs, virtual data storage, virtual network components
             - The hypervisor is responsible for coordinating access to physical hardware and enforcing isolation between different virtual machines running on the same physical platform.
             - the hypervisor represents an additional attack surface
+            - The hypervisor runs within the virtualization platform and serves as the moderator between virtual resources and physical resources.
             - in virtualized environments, you need to protect both the VMs and the physical infrastructure/hypervisor
             - hypervisor admin accounts/credentials and service accounts are targets because they often provide access to VMs and their data; these accounts should be protected
             - virtual hosts should be hardened; to protect the host, avoid using it for anything other than hosting virtualized elements
             - virtualized systems should be security tested via vuln assessment and penetration testing
             - virtualization doesn't lessen the security management requirements of an OS, patch management is still required
             - be aware of VM Sprawl and Shadow IT
-            - **VM Sprawl** occurs when organizations fail to plan their IT/IS needs and just deploy new systems, software, and VMs whenever their production needs demand it.
+            - 🍍**VM Sprawl** occurs when organizations fail to plan their IT/IS needs and just deploy new systems, software, and VMs whenever their production needs demand it.
 This often results in obtaining underpowered equipment that is then over- taxed by inefficient implementations of software and VMs.
-            - **VM escape**: occurs when software within a guest OS is able to breach the isolation protection provided by the hypervisor
+            - 🍍**VM escape**: occurs when software within a guest OS is able to breach the isolation protection provided by the hypervisor
             - VM escape minimizaton:
                 - keep highly sensitive systems and data on separate physical machines
                 - keep all hypervisor software current with vendor-released patches